skyway/skyway-js-sdk-doc/docs/en/dataconnection.md

-The `DataConnection` is a class that manages a data connection to another peer.
+The `DataConnection` is a class which manages a data connection to another peer.

 The constructor should not be used other than used inside the ECLWebRTC SDK.
 A `DataConnection` instance will be given as a return value of [`Peer#connect()`](../peer/#connectpeerid-options)